what is a programmer?

 Since most programmers work full time, you can expect health insurance, retirement plans, paid sick days and other benefits.
 Weigh the benefits alongside the salary as you choose a job.
 A position could offer a lower salary but better health insurance or more vacation time.

 Wondering what you can earn as a programmer?
-Find out immediately with the Randstad salary checker!
+Find out immediately with the salary comparison tool!
 You can quickly and easily see what the average salary of a programmer is.

 types of programmer